 Heritage Hall Dillwyn is in Dillwyn, Virginia.
 The city has a population of 8,212 people.
 With an overall grade of B, this nursing home is a fine option.
 You could definitely do much worse than this facility.
-More information on this nursing home's category grades may be found below.
-Its best category is long-term care, which is addressed in the next section.
+The best part of this nursing home's strong report card is its inspection reports.
+Inspection grades are discussed in the next paragraph

 Heritage Hall Dillwyn